krishnaku/pypcalc/pcalc/docs/littles_law_history.md

     When we observe a particular sequence of tosses over time, we’re observing one such sample path.
     We can think of a deterministic process as one that has exactly one sample path - which is the only one we can possibly observe.

-For stochastic processes this was useful because it could now be applied to analyze non-ergodic and non-stationary stochastic processes [^-stochastic].
+For stochastic processes this is very useful because Little's Law can now be applied to analyze non-ergodic and non-stationary stochastic processes [^-stochastic].
 And of course, it opened up the same possibilities for deterministic processes as well.